infinum/eightshift-docs/docs/boilerplate/icon-fonts.md

 Place font files in `theme-name/assets/fonts` directory and import them the same way as other fonts.
 Recommended formats for icon fonts are `.svg` and `.woff`.
 Place the `selection.json` file in the same directory just as a reference for updating icon font set (no need to import it).

 Variables and class names need to be included in some form of global SCSS file e.g. `theme-name/assets/styles/parts/shared` and you can change or rename them to fit your needs.
-Definition of the `@font-face` can be removed because we will be generating it with [Font Magician](https://github.com/jonathantneal/postcss-font-magician), so we will get back to that later.
+The definition of the `@font-face` can be removed because we will be generating it using the [Font Magician](https://github.com/jonathantneal/postcss-font-magician), so we will get back to that later.

 ## Font Magician configuration for icon font